ajnyga/funding/README.md

 The data is saved in a separate database table.

-### TODO

-- Add funding data to the CrossRef metadata exports.
-Currently not possible via a plugin?
-- Add fundig data to OAI-PMH

 ## Version 1.0
 Adds an autocomplete to the Supporting Agencies field.